How to Excel at Google Ads Campaign Management

 When it comes to advertising with Google Ads, most businesses will use keyword targeting.
 While you can take advantage of other targeting options, like location, age, and user behavior, you’ll often base your campaigns and ad groups on keywords.

-You can assess the performance of your current keyword a few ways, including:
+You can assess the performance of your keywords in a few different ways, including:

 - Using Google Trends to spot gradual decreases in search volume